springload/react-accessible-accordion/README.md

 | Chrome        | Desktop   | latest  |
 | Firefox       | Desktop   | latest  |
 | Safari        | OSX       | latest  |

->Note: This library does not have polyfill support for `Array.prototype.findIndex`, so if you require support **IE 11** you will need to add polyfill in your build or manually add it.